Docker: Containers, from Zero to Hero (z2h)

 Host

-- containerd: Container runtime that manages the lifecycle of containers (start, stop, delete).
-Docker delegates container execution to containerd.
+- containerd: A separate container runtime process that manages the lifecycle of containers (start, stop, delete).
+Dockerd delegates container execution to containerd over an API/socket.
+When you install Docker Engine, containerd is typically installed and run as its own process.

-- runc: Low-level OCI-compliant runtime that creates and runs the actual process in a constrained environment (namespaces, cgroups). containerd calls runc to create the container process.
+- runc: A separate binary (OCI runtime) that creates and runs the actual process in a constrained environment (namespaces, cgroups).
+Containerd invokes runc (e.g. fork/exec) to create each container; runc is not a long-running daemon.

 - Image and layer storage: Images and their layers are stored on disk (e.g. under